by Drake Vato

 The street ahead was dark and run-down, with occasional heavy-duty armored lampposts at intersections.
 Ruins and derelict buildings occupied both sides of the street, though some showed signs of being inhabited.
 Rubble and debris littered the streets.
-Koort turned off the hover’s lights and switched the engines in silent mode.
-Under the board computer’s guidance, he navigated the gloomy landscape and a few minutes later parked in front of a large tenement tower.
-Koort killed the engine and he and Mia got out.
-It didn’t rain here, and only small patches of sky could be seen between the megaterraces.
-Koort stood for a second and sized up the building ahead.
+Koort turned off the hover’s lights, and switched the engine in silent mode.
+Under the computer’s guidance, he navigated the gloomy landscape, and a few minutes later parked in front of a large tenement tower.
+Koort killed the engine, and he and Mia got out.
+It didn’t rain here, since only small patches of sky could be seen between the megaterraces.
+Koort stood for a second, and sized up the building ahead.

-“Quite the high-rise,” he interjected.
+“Quite the high-rise,” he remarked.
 “You don’t happen to know the floor, Mia?”

 “Actually, I do,” Mia said casually.
 “It’s twenty-three, apartment 233.”